-- Prepare big batches of food that can be refrigerated or frozen for leftovers. - For example buy ground beef on sale and make a big batch of minced meat curry for dinner and then freeze the rest to be used to make stuffed parathas for breakfast. - Use your slow cooker to prepare one-pot meals, including stews, casseroles, curries and soups.
+- Prepare big batches of food that can be refrigerated or frozen for leftovers . - For example, buy a whole chicken on sale and make a big batch of chicken and freeze into meal-sized portions.
+Or, use a whole chicken to make broth and freeze the broth to be used to make noodle soup another night. - Use your slow cooker to prepare one-pot meals, including stews, casseroles and soups.
 Cooking your meat slowly will help soften the meat.
-You can also add extras to extend the meal such as carrots and peas to rice and lentils to soups. - Go meatless a few meals a week.
-Try tofu, paneer, dried beans, peas or lentils. - Consider joining a community kitchen, or ask your family and friends to cook together so you can share the work and everyone gets to take food home! - Add leftover cooked vegetables or vegetables that are starting to wilt to soups, stews, or stir-fries.
+You can also add extras to extend the meal such as lotus roots, Chinese cabbage and carrots and potatoes. - Consider joining a community kitchen, or ask your family and friends to cook together so you can share the work and everyone gets to take food home! - Add leftover cooked vegetables or vegetables that are starting to wilt to soups, stew, or stir-fries.